Emerging Farmers Conference: Strength & Creativity in Farming

 6:30 – 8:30 p.m.

-Presenters: Steve Ziertman, Molly Schaus, Geronimo Estrada, Michael Cruse, Wa Kou Hang
+Presenters: Steve Ziertman, Molly Schaus, Geronimo Estrada, Mike Cruse, Wa Kou Hang

 Learn the basics of purchasing and caring for equipment.
 The presenters will display a mounted tractor and a BCS tractor and cover how to choose the right tractor and maintain it.